 In recent years the practice of diplomacy has increasingly been subject to critical analysis.
 While many authors continue to regard diplomacy as a state-centric process directed at normalising state-to-state relations, others have spoken of a new diplomacy that eschews the usual ‘state-centric’ approach to diplomacy in favour of an expanded process of conflict management involving a wide range of actors and recognising the complexity of modern international relations.
 It rejects realist conceptions of power and the state in favour of more constructivist notions of intersubjectivity and international society.
 This new diplomacy is based on what has been described by Jorge Heine as a ‘network’ model, and forms a process of ‘complexity management’ that engages not only state officials and other diplomats but also ‘a vastly large number of players in the host country [receiving state]’.
 According to Michelle Acuto, this new diplomacy requires a ‘critical ontological shift’ that identifies the object of international crises, including armed conflict or foreign armed intervention, as people rather than states.
 Crucially, although the state-centric or ‘club’ model is rejected, Acuto makes clear that ‘the role of the state cannot be jettisoned outright and the core place occupied by state diplomats in taming disruptive relations [cannot be] sidelined.

-The ability of diplomats to ‘intervene’ in crisis situations is enhanced by the approach of the new diplomacy, particularly where such these crises involve gross and systematic human rights abuse and where the abuse is widespread.
+The ability of diplomats to ‘intervene’ in crisis situations is enhanced by the approach of the new diplomacy, particularly where these crises involve gross and systematic human rights abuse and where the abuse is widespread.
 In such cases, the role of the diplomat ought to be to engage widely in the receiving state, particularly with members of civil society to raise concerns and intervene directly with officials of the receiving state.
 A major obstacle to the intervention by diplomats in such situations is, of course, Article 41(1) of the Vienna Convention which, it will be recalled, imposes a duty on persons benefitting from privileges and immunities not to interfere in the internal affairs of the receiving state.
 However, as international law is developing, the question as to what constitutes the internal affairs of a state is also developing and is increasingly limited.
 Thus states more and more involve themselves in the analysing and critiquing the human rights records of other states.
 One of the primary mechanisms for the communication of concern is through ‘diplomatic channels’.

 In the context of armed conflict, a more interventionist approach is becoming increasingly important as the nature of armed conflict changes.
 Wallenberg had to confront a genocide that was occurring in the context of an international armed conflict.
 Today’s genocides, crimes against humanity and even war crimes occur far more frequently within the context of internal armed conflicts.
 International law generally and, in particular international criminal law has sought to deal with this change.
 The role of diplomats and diplomatic missions similarly needs to change.
 But even where armed conflict is international, particularly in the situation of foreign armed intervention, the safety of civilian populations is becoming increasingly important.